danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Getting-Started.md

 ## The basics

-DocumentKit extends `DocumentGroup` with modifiers that let you add custom toolbar items, customize the document browser, etc.:
+DocumentKit extends ``SwiftUI/DocumentGroup`` with modifiers that let you add custom toolbar items, customize the document browser, etc.:

 ```swift
 @main